 We explain that we are going to teach skills to handle the bully, giving children the idea that they can control their anxiety rather than it controlling them.

 It’s also important to help kids really understand how their anxiety is affecting their lives.
-I may actually map out things a child can’t do because of his fears—like sleeping in his own bed, or going to a friend’s house, or sharing meals with his own family—and how that makes him feel.
-Getting kids to understand how their anxiety works and gaining their trust is important because the next step—facing down their fears—depends on them trusting me.
+I may actually map out things a child can’t do because of their fears — like sleeping in their own bed, or going to a friend’s house, or sharing meals with their own family — and how that makes them feel.
+Getting kids to understand how their anxiety works and gaining their trust is important because the next step — facing down their fears — depends on them trusting me.

-Adopting Robert Frost’s observation that “the only way around is through,” exposure therapy slowly and systematically helps a child face his fears, so he can learn to tolerate his anxiety until it subsides rather than reacting by seeking reassurance, escaping, avoidance or engaging in ritualistic behaviors such as hand washing.
+Adopting Robert Frost’s observation that “the only way around is through,” exposure therapy slowly and systematically helps a child face their fears, so they can learn to tolerate their anxiety until it subsides rather than reacting by seeking reassurance, escaping, avoidance or engaging in ritualistic behaviors such as hand washing.

 How does exposure therapy work?

-With a child who is severely anxious—who can, for instance, barely leave his room for fear that his parents will die, or must wash his hands dozens of times a day to avoid contamination—I may work with him several times a week, for several hours at a time.
+With a child who is severely anxious — who can, for instance, barely leave their room for fear that their parents will die, or must wash their hands dozens of times a day to avoid contamination — I may work with them several times a week, for several hours at a time.
 We do exposures in the office and then, when a child is comfortable enough, do them outside.

 For someone with social anxiety, for instance, we might go out wearing silly hats, or walk a banana on a leash.
 For someone afraid of contamination, we might ride the bus together, or shake hands with strangers, then eat chips without washing.

-Once we have worked through some exposures and he is feeling more confident, I assign homework to practice what we did in the sessions.
+Once we have worked through some exposures and they are feeling more confident, I assign homework to practice what we did in the sessions.
 We want kids to really master their exposures before moving up the ladder.
 And parents are taught to help kids progress by encouraging them to tolerate anxious feelings, rather than jumping in to protect them from their anxiety.